for latest info on local Palestine activities click here https://www.wolvestuc.org.uk/wolverhampton-palestine-solidarity-campaign

 Some very good news (and then in August 2014 another contract was stopped)

 – Wolves PSC has received a letter from Assistant Director Alistair Merrick of Wolverhampton City Council that states that the council will not extend the confidential waste contract after September 2014.
 Instead it will seek an in-house solution.
-The council’s letter fell short of our demand that Veolia should be permanently excluded from all future tenders under the Public Contract Regulations (2006) but non-the less this represents an important sucess.
+The council’s letter fell short of our demand that Veolia should be permanently excluded from all future tenders under the Public Contract Regulations (2006) but non-the less this represents an important success.
 A great many thanks to everyone who came to the Clare Short public meeting, signed the petition and voiced their support – well done, we could not have done it without you.

 Wolves PSC’s Campaign successfully called on Wolverhampton City Council not to extend its waste disposal contract with Veolia, a company involved with building transport links across Palestinian land into territory occupied illegally under International law.

 The UK government and the United Nations have repeatedly stated their view that Israel’s building of settlements in the illegally occupied West Bank and its annexation of East Jerusalem are in breach of international law.
 The UN has demanded that the Israeli settlement activity and occupation should not be supported;